Para ver este sitio en español, haga clic en la opción de idioma en la barra de menú. ¡Gracias!

 Why We Must Capture the Rain

 San Miguel de Allende receives the majority of our water during the short monsoon season.
 But with climate change, the rains are becoming less reliable, and drought more common.
+We are facing a future of severe water crisis.

-While we will all feel the effects of climate change, vulnerable rural communities are feeling it first.
+While we will all feel the effects of climate change, vulnerable rural farming communities are feeling it first.

 Historically, rainwater capture reservoirs have sustained our rural farming communities through the long dry season.
 However, rural electrification at the end of the 20th century created a new reliance on deep-drilled electric wells.